teng10/tn-shadow-qst/README.md

 2. `530_0_mps_lbfgs_1.nc`: Contains the trained MPS state after the L-BFGS sequence.
 3. `530_0_train.csv`: Contains the training results, containing `loss` for each training step, as well as comprehensive descriptions of all the parameter configurations for the training process.

+## Citation
+If you find the current codebase useful, please consider cite our work.
+@article{teng2024learning,
+  title={Learning topological states from randomized measurements using variational tensor network tomography}, author={Teng, Yanting and Samajdar, Rhine and Van Kirk, Katherine and Wilde, Frederik and Sachdev, Subir and Eisert, Jens and Sweke, Ryan and Najafi, Khadijeh}, journal={arXiv preprint arXiv:2406.00193}, year={2024}
+}

 ## Dependencies
 This project relies on a third-party package for the tensor network calculations.
 We would like to acknowledge and thank the developers of [quimb](https://quimb.readthedocs.io/en/latest/#).